chimanaco/ofGeometryShaderExamples/README.md

 ## Installation

-The easiest way may be using Project Generator (Let me call it PG).
+The easiest way might be using Project Generator (Let me call it PG).

 * Create new project with PG and put files from a project folder(geometryShader120example or geometryShader150example).
 * Put a project folder into OF/apps/myApps, then import the project with PG and update it.